-For Properties to be disposed of, an impairment loss is recognized when the fair value of the Property, less the estimated cost to sell, is less than the carrying amount of the Property measured at the time the Company has a commitment to sell the Property and/or is actively marketing the Property for sale.
+For Properties to be disposed of, an impairment loss is recognized when the fair value of the Property, less the estimated cost to sell, is less than the carrying amount of the Property measured at the time the Company has made the decision to dispose of the Property, has a commitment to sell the Property and/or is actively marketing the Property for sale.
 A Property to be disposed of is reported at the lower of its carrying amount or its estimated fair value, less costs to sell.
 Subsequent to the date that a Property is held for disposition, depreciation expense is not recorded.
 The Company accounts for its Properties held for disposition in accordance with the Codification Sub-Topic "Impairment or Disposal of Long Lived Assets" ("FASB ASC 360-10-35").
 Accordingly, the results of operations for all assets sold or held for sale have been classified as discontinued operations in all periods presented.